Pmune/groupsurv/README.md

 # Grouped Survival data analysis

-This repository contains some functions of grouping survival data and fitting models for grouped survival data.
+This package provides a method of descritizing the survival time to create grouped survival data and fitting models for grouped survival data.
+Grouped survival data can be modelled using generalized linear models such the Poisson model.
+Grouped survival data can be modelled using generalized linear models such the Poisson model.

 The primary goal of Survival data analysis is to determine the distributional shape of the time to the occurrence of a certain event of interest and compare the survival experience among groups of the studied subjects.
 Depending of the area of application the event of interest can be marriage (social-demographic applications),